rkafrawi/RDS_Vis_v1_1/DNAnexus_deploy/Readme.md

 docker save <image_name> | gzip > <image_name>.tar.gz
 ```

-After building the tarball, make a new directory within the project to contain your docker images.
+After building the tarball, make a new directory within the project on the DNAnexus platform to contain your docker images.
 Navigate to the new subdirectory and upload your tarball.
-Enter the following commands in the CLI:
+To do so, enter the following commands into the CLI:

 ```
 dx mkdir <Dir_Name>